probonopd/esp8266-reminder/README.md

 The reminder will remind the user to do certain tasks, based on events in a online calendar.
 The user can confirm that tasks are done by pressing a button.

+## Theory of operation

+1. When the device is powered on, it connects to the WLAN.
+During this time, it shows "..." on the display
+1. If it cannot connect to the WLAN, it opens an access point for configuration
+1. Once it is connected successfully, it shows the IP address for a few seconds
+1. It asks a Google Apps Script web app ("API") for any tasks that are due within the next 30 minutes time window
+1. The API is defined in `Code.cs`, runs on demand on Google servers, and uses Google Calendar events as its backing store
+1. If the API responds with at least one task, then it plays a rintone (in RTTTL format), switches the screen backlight on, and displays the name of the task
+1. It repeats playing the ringtone in a configurable interval
+1. Once the user confirms that the task is done by pressing the button, the task gets confirmed via the API
+1. This results in a second event in the Google calendar with the same name as the original event plus "done" in the title and at the same time as the original event; in the description of that event one can see at which time the task was confirmed
+1. Every half hour (at 0 minutes and at 30 minutes past the hour plus a few seconds), the device restarts and everything begins again

+## Goals

+* Ease of use: Only one button, no confusing messages for the user
+* Robustness
+* Simplicity

 ## System Requirements

 Currently this works only on ESP8266, not on ESP32 due to this [issue](https://github.com/electronicsguy/HTTPSRedirect/issues/7).